 If your child recovers from their initial infection but they develop new health problems that don’t seem to go away, make a primary care appointment to see if your child needs treatment for post-COVID syndrome.

 COVID-19 cases in children are on the rise.
 According to the American Academy of Pediatrics (AAP), about 1 in 5 COVID cases have been in children.
 However, it’s extremely rare for kids to have serious cases that require hospitalization.

 Still, it’s important to prevent COVID-19 in children, not only for their own health but for the safety of others as well.
 Children who have COVID-19 can spread the coronavirus to others with weaker immune systems, including elderly relatives and people who are immunocompromised.

 Here are things you can do to control the spread of COVID-19:

 - Get your family vaccinated.
-Getting a COVID-19 vaccine continues to be best way to prevent COVID-19.
-The good news is that most school-aged children are now eligible.
-COVID-19 vaccines for kids and teens are now available for children 5 years old and older.
+Getting a COVID-19 vaccine and the appropriate COVID-19 boosters continues to be best way to prevent COVID-19.
+The good news is that COVID-19 vaccines are now available for children 6 months old and older.

 - Encourage your child to wear a mask, even if it’s not required.
 Your child’s school may or may not require masks.
-However, the CDC currently recommends that in high-risk areas, everyone over the age of 2 wear a mask in schools and other indoor public spaces.
+But masking indoors continues to be recommended by the CDC in areas with high rates of COVID-19 community transmission – which is still much of the United States.

 - Model safe COVID-19 behaviors.
 You can’t control how children will behave at school when around their peers.
-So when you’re out in public with your kids, model safe behaviors such as masking, social distancing and washing hands.
+So when you’re out in public with your kids, model safe behaviors such as masking and washing hands.
 Also explain how these behaviors can help protect other people from getting sick – it’s a gift your child can give to people who aren’t as healthy.